Segal's axioms and bootstrap for Liouville Theory: Ward identities

 \subsection{Ward identities}

-The Ward identities allow to express the correlation functions \eqref{amplitudeSET1} with SET insertions in terms of derivatives of ones without the insertions.
-They can be formulated quite generally but since we will use them for a very specific purpose namely in the computation of the building block amplitudes we will specialize immediately to that setup.
+The Ward identities allow to express the correlation functions \eqref{amplitudeSET1} with SET insertions in terms of partial differential operators of correlation functions without SET insertions.
+They can be formulated quite generally but since we will use them for a very specific purpose, namely in the computation of the building block amplitudes, we will specialize immediately to that setup (recall subsection \ref{geometricblocks}).